Dilation and Curettage (D&C)

 Signed: .ME, .MYDEGREE

-- Document uterine sounding depth before dilation.
-The sound depth establishes the baseline uterine cavity dimension and confirms you are in the correct plane.
-An unexpected shallow depth may indicate a fibroid, prior surgery, or anatomic anomaly.
-Document the finding.
+- Document uterine sounding depth and position before dilation.
+The sound establishes the cavity axis and depth and lowers the chance of a false passage; an unexpectedly shallow depth may reflect a fibroid, prior surgery, or an anomaly and should be described.

 Billing Tips

 - Bill 58120 for dilation and curettage, nonobstetric (3.50 wRVU, 10-day global).
-Use for D&C for abnormal uterine bleeding, endometrial polyp, or diagnostic endometrial sampling requiring dilation.
+Use for abnormal uterine bleeding, endometrial polyp, or diagnostic endometrial sampling that requires anesthesia and formal cervical dilation.

 - 10-day global period: wound checks and routine follow-up within 10 days are bundled.
 Pathology review and results communication do not generate a separate procedure fee.